GivralNguyen/learn_computer_vision/README.md

 # learn_computer_vision
-A collection of tutorials and projects created with the purpose of teaching students in BME lab 308A- Hanoi University of Science and Technology.
+An organized collection of tutorials and projects created for aspriring computer vision students.

 ## Getting started